-Approximately 7% of our overall portfolio is invested in marketable securities in order to provide us with liquidity for our share repurchase plan.
+As of September 30, 2020, approximately 5% of our overall portfolio is invested in real estate-related securities which provides us with additional liquidity for our share repurchase plan.
 RMBS are mortgage pass-through certificates or collateralized mortgage obligations representing interests in or obligations backed by pools of residential mortgage loans.
-To a lesser extent, we also invest in securitizations of loan portfolios, or CLO and CMBS.